-At least 90% of the investments in the Sub-fund are aligned with #1 E/S characteristics.
+At least 80% of the investments in the Sub-fund are aligned with #1 E/S characteristics.
 The Sub-fund does not commit to holding sustainable investments.
-Up to 10% may be allocated to #2 Other investments, which will be cash or cash equivalents.
+Up to 20% may be allocated to #2 Other investments, which may also include cash or cash equivalents.

-The Sub-fund holds #2 Other investments for a number of reasons that the Investment Manager considers will be beneficial to the Sub-fund, such as, but not limited to, to manage risk and achieve the Sub-fund's investment objectives.
+The Sub-fund holds #2 Other investments for a number of reasons that the Sub-Investment Manager considers will be beneficial to the Sub-fund, such as, but not limited to, to manage risk and achieve the Sub-fund's investment objectives.

-The Sub-fund will be invested in compliance with a dedicated ESG exclusion policy on a norm and value-based approach (the "Negative Screening Strategy").
-This ensures that investments made by the Sub-fund align with international environmental and social safeguards such as the UN Global Compact, the UNGC, the OECD Guidelines for Multinational Enterprises and the ILO standards.
-The Investment Manager believes that the Negative Screening Strategy prevents investments that violate environmental and/or social minimum standards and ensures that the Sub-fund can successfully promote its environmental and social characteristics.
+As noted above, the Sub-fund will be invested in compliance with international environmental and social safeguards such as the UNGC, the OECD Guidelines for Multinational Enterprises and the ILO standards.
+The Sub-Investment Manager believes that this prevents investments that violate environmental and/or social minimum standards and ensures that the Sub-fund can successfully promote its environmental and social characteristics.